ShoreShop/ShoreModel_Benchmark/resubmissions/README.md

 # Submission of prediction results

-This folder contains the shoreline prediction results from the different participants.
+This folder contains the resubmitted shoreline prediction results after ShoreShop2.0.

-Examples of submission are provided in the `ShoreFor`, `Chronos` and  `lag-llama` folders.
+Examples of submission are provided in the `ShoreFor`.
 There is one folder per model and each folder contains the files below:
 - `README.md`: contains the description of the model
 - `shorelines_prediction_short.csv`: contains the short-term shoreline prediction.
 - `shorelines_prediction_medium.csv`: contains the medium-term shoreline prediction.